FAQs

 What is a carbon offset?

-A carbon offset is an official recognition of the reduction of one metric ton of carbon dioxide emissions.
-Many industrial, commercial, and agricultural activities produce carbon dioxide emissions.
-When a project developer implements a project that reduces the amount of emissions stemming from an activity, or undertakes a reforestation project that removes CO2 from the atmosphere, these projects can generate carbon offsets.
+A carbon offset is an official recognition of the reduction or removal of one metric ton of carbon dioxide equivalent.
+Many industrial, commercial, and agricultural activities produce carbon dioxide and other greenhouse gas emissions.
+When a project developer implements a project that reduces the amount of emissions stemming from an activity, or undertakes a project that removes CO2 from the atmosphere, these projects can generate carbon offsets by following an approved methodology from a recognized standards body.

 For example, many landfills emit methane, a powerful greenhouse gas.
 This methane can be captured and sold to power generation companies to produce electricity, instead of being emitted into the atmosphere.
 However, in many places the price that the landfill operator could sell the methane for is not high enough to pay for the landfill gas capture.
 By selling carbon offsets as well, the landfill can implement the project.
 In this case, the greenhouse gas impact of methane is converted to the impact of carbon dioxide before it is sold as a carbon offset.